1980 United States Senate election in New York: Campaign

-Following the June 14 endorsements of Javits and D'Amato by the Liberal and Conservative parties, respectively and the withdrawal of Bruce Caputo, the Republican primary was reduced to a preliminary test of strength, with both candidates guaranteed to continue on to the November general election along with the winner of the Democratic primary.
+Following the June 14 endorsements of Javits and D'Amato by the Liberal and Conservative parties respectively and the withdrawal of Bruce Caputo, which guaranteed both remaining candidates would be on the general election ballot, the Republican primary was reduced in significance to a preliminary test of strength, with both candidates guaranteed to continue on to the November general election along with the winner of the Democratic primary.

 Few initially believed that D'Amato would defeat Javits in the primary.